abhiramkrishnayanam/PowerBi-project-Financial-Analysis/README.md

 Total Profit of $16.89M

-Most profit gained from France.
+Most profit is gained from France.

 Most profitable Product is 'Passeo'.

-Segment wise analysis shows that Government owns most profit and next it is from Small business.
+Segment-wise analysis shows that the Government generates the most profit, followed by Small businesses.

-If discount is given there is an increase in Profit is there.
+If discount is given, there is an increase in Profit.

-Product 'Passeo' have the least manufacturing price and also holds more profit.
+The product 'Passeo' has the lowest manufacturing cost and also generates the highest profit.